 More importantly, Capital One 360 includes checking accounts with debit cards and ATM withdrawals, a service unavailable with Barclays.
 Capital One also provides credit cards and loans through its branches, and its mobile app ties all of these products together for a fuller banking experience.
 Once again, we recommend treating Barclays as a secondary interest-earning option alongside other accounts at a bank like Capital One.

-GS Bank's Online Savings account earns 1.30%% APY on any amount you deposit, with no monthly minimums or maintenance fees involved.
-Crucially, GS Bank imposes a much higher maximum as well: you can keep up to $250,000 in the account and still earn the full rate, giving it the advantage over Barclays in both rate and deposit size.
-If you aren't already banking with Barclays, we recommend starting your shopping at GS Bank.
+Goldman Sachs Bank's Marcus High Yield Online Savings account earns 1.50% APY on any amount you deposit, with no monthly minimums or maintenance fees involved.
+Crucially, Marcus also imposes a much higher maximum: you can keep up to $1,000,000 in the account and still earn the full rate, giving it the advantage over Barclays in deposit size.
+If you aren't already banking with Barclays, we recommend starting your shopping at Goldman Sachs Bank USA.